Frequently Asked Questions

 What forms of payment do you accept?

-You can pay via credit card (VISA, Mastercard, Amex, Discover) with a service fee, ACH transactions via your bank, check, Zelle, HSA/FSA, and/or cash.
+You can pay via credit card (VISA, Mastercard, Amex, Discover) with a service fee, HSA/FSA, ACH transactions via your bank, check, or Zelle.
 Check with your HR department regarding using HSA/FSA for the fees.

 Completion of payment for the visit fee is collected at the time of service.
 Payment for the pre-birth consult is due prior to the consult.